makhshari/StressThing/README.md

 npm run stress #
 ```
 After running this command you will see test tool messages appear on your terminal.
 After a few seconds test tool report window will open automatically and you can see the final report of the stress test.

+# Support

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.